Hibou57/PostiATS-Utilities/doc/syntax-guide.md

         extvar "c_var" = 0

 The `extern` form may be more readable for `fn` and `val`.
-The `extype` and `extvar` forms may be more readable than the `extern` for.
+The `extype` and `extvar` forms may be more readable than the `extern`.
 The `extype` form can also be used with types of other sorts:

         viewtypedef vt = int
         extern viewtypedef "c_type" = vt // Same as below.